Music of the United Kingdom (1980s): Synth-pop

-Synth-pop emerged from new wave, producing a form of pop music that followed electronic rock pioneers in the 1960s and 1970s like Kraftwerk, Jean-Michel Jarre and Tangerine Dream, in which the synthesiser is the dominant musical instrument.
+Synth-pop emerged from post-punk and new wave in the late 1970s, producing a form of pop music that followed electronic rock pioneers in the 1960s and 1970s like Kraftwerk, Jean-Michel Jarre and Tangerine Dream, in which the synthesiser is the dominant musical instrument.
 Tubeway Army, a little known outfit from West London, dropped their punk rock image and topped the UK charts in 1979 with the single "Are "Friends" Electric?", prompting their singer, Gary Numan to go solo and release the album, The Pleasure Principle from which he gained a number one in the singles charts with "Cars".

 Trevor Horn of the Buggles captured the changing scene in the international hit "Video Killed the Radio Star".
 It also became dominant for many New Romantic acts like Visage, Ultravox, Duran Duran and Japan.
-There were also more straight forwardly new wave pop acts like the Human League as well as Depeche Mode, Soft Cell, and Yazoo.
-Other key artists from the early to mid-1980s include Eurythmics, Talk Talk, A Flock of Seagulls, Tears for Fears, New Order, Pet Shop Boys, OMD, Thomas Dolby, Thompson Twins, Bronski Beat, Heaven 17, Howard Jones, Blancmange and Erasure.
+There were also more straight forwardly electropop acts like the Human League as well as Depeche Mode, Soft Cell, Blancmange, Heaven 17, OMD, and Yazoo.
+Other key artists from the early to mid-1980s include Eurythmics, Talk Talk, A Flock of Seagulls, Tears for Fears, New Order, Pet Shop Boys, Thomas Dolby, Thompson Twins, Bronski Beat, Howard Jones, and Erasure.